-LifeWire offers survivor-driven, trauma informed services, promotes prevention through community-based training and coaching, and leads through pioneering strategies and partnerships.
+LifeWire offers survivor-driven, trauma-informed services, promotes prevention through community-based training and coaching and leads through pioneering strategies and partnerships.

-We advocate for survivors
+We support survivors

 Our advocates partner with survivors on their individual journeys to gain renewed strength and empowerment.
 We listen to survivors as they describe their needs and help them identify resources that will enable them to build safer lives.
 By tailoring our support to each survivor, we can respond to survivors’ unique barriers, challenges, and goals.

 Mia escaped violence in her home country only to be forced into an abusive relationship in the U.S. Learn how Mia navigated the immigration and legal systems to build a safer life for herself.

 At LifeWire, we believe that no survivor should have to choose between staying in an abusive relationship and becoming homeless.
 Our housing-first programs prioritize getting or keeping survivors housed so they can improve their safety and pursue personal goals.

 Layla’s husband controlled her finances and limited her access to friends, family, and a full-time job.
 Learn how Layla is working towards economic stability in a home of her own.

 LifeWire partners with area high schools and Bellevue College to ensure that young people have the tools they need to identify and build healthy relationships, support each other and family members, and practice leadership that promotes gender equity and challenges violent attitudes and behaviors.